-- Maintain and complete Clinical Teaching with GPA of 2.75 and a C- or better in education and content area coursework. - Successfully complete Clinical Teaching - Complete any outstanding certification exams through Pearson
+- Maintain and complete Clinical Teaching with GPA of 2.75 and a C- or better in education and content area coursework. - Successfully complete Clinical Teaching - Complete any outstanding certification exams through Pearson (Required for Certification)

 Upon successful completion of certification exams, Clinical Teaching, and a conferred degree from TCU, candidates may apply for certification.
 To apply, follow these steps: